 ayayPlI just picked up Ted Reed Syncopation Volume Two in the Jazz Idiom for Drum Set.
 It is a series of variations on Ted Reed’s original book – Syncopation for the Modern Drummer pages 38 – 45 exercises 1 – 8.
 These exercises are arranged in a triplet feel with a swung 8th note (Jazz).
 The ride pattern uses the traditional jazz ride but a shuffle ride or quarter note ride also work.
 Here is the list of the sections and an example.

 Book 1 Original Exercise 2 page 39:

 Section I (pages 5 – 12) The accented notes for the large and small toms spell out the syncopated rhythms in these 8 pages.
-All unaccented notes are played on the snare drum.
+Play all unaccented notes on the snare drum.
 Bass drum 4 in each bar.
 Hi-hat on 2 & 4 – not written.

 Section I Exercise 2 page 6:

 These are good exercises for getting around the drums with a triplet feel.
 What I also do is play a single stroke for the accented notes on the toms and diddle (open roll) the snare drum notes.
 Very cool for developing jazz fills or solos.